What does “Autumn” make you think of?…

 Maybe you are celebrating a special occasion or just want a last minute “getaway”?
 Enjoy the luxury of the large hot tub and sauna.
 Make the most of the gas BBQ but perhaps eat inside and cosy up on the sofa afterwards.

-It can also be a chance to do some old-fashioned cooking – using our organic Bramley apples and blackberries picked from the hedgerows – there is nothing quite like a pie or crumble.
+It can also be a chance to do some old-fashioned cooking – using our organic Bramley apples and blackberries picked from the hedgerows – pie or crumble?
+Cream or custard?
 Perhaps with a glass of sloe gin in your hand too!

 Of course once the Goodwood Revival has ended in mid September the whole area becomes quieter.